ApostleEkeneOlise/Team-F/A1 SPRINT/A1_SPRINT_BACKLOG.md

 A1 SPRINT BACKLOG ITEM 2

-"As a registered user, I want to log in and log out securely so that I can access my account.
+~As a registered user, I want to log in and log out securely so that I can access my account.

 Acceptance Criteria:
 1. Users can log in with email and password.